Anvently/led-dodecahedron/README.md

 When starting to tinker with LED strips and aiming to embark on a first project with tangible applications, the dodecahedron proves to be an excellent choice for achieving very pleasant results.
 While the task may not be inherently straightforward and requires a lot of planning and precision, fortunately, there is a plethora of examples and tutorials available for crafting your own "infinity dodecahedron".
 This project was largely based on ([this instructable](https://www.instructables.com/Infinity-Dodecahedron-Mirror/)), which I strongely recommend if you intend to make your own.
 However, in my case, I opted for a different edge model as I aimed to create a smaller dodecahedron (8cm/edge), necessitating thinner and more discreet edges.
 I relied on a modified version of ([these ones](https://www.printables.com/fr/model/41457-diy-infinity-dodecahedron/comments)), shortening them accordingly using Blender.
 Additionally, I widened the slots intended for inserting the plexiglass panes (which were 2mm thick) and created three variations to accommodate data cables.
+With edge measuring 8cm and with 144leds/m stripes, we can put 9 leds by edge, which makes a total of 270 leds.

 ## Applying one way mirror film